bespinian/blog/content/posts/git-the-important-parts/index.md

 #### Also consider missing code and test cases

 The third guideline is: also review what isn’t there!
 It often comes naturally to just look at the code changes which the author of a pull request is proposing.
 However, that is usually not enough.
 Instead, you will also have to think about what is missing.
-This is where your mental sketch again comes in handy.
+This is where your mental sketch again is beneficial.
 Are there any changes which you would have expected, but you are not seeing?
 What about tests?
 Are there any test cases that the author has forgotten, indicating that some boundary conditions were not considered?

 #### Perform large reviews interactively